Universal Masking

 Use this transformation to retain a hint of the original data |

-Specific Transformations
+Specific Data Transformations

 In addition to the generic transformation, for selected data types specific transformation are available.

-Name | Example | Comments |
+Name | Example | Definition |

 ---|---|---|